kunalkandekar/Picadillo/README.txt

 might involve comparison of variable length strings, or more complex objects.

-However, as explained below, it requires "perfect collision awareness," which means if unexpected keys are searched, lookups can give *false* results!
-Thus it has a somewhat narrow applicability.
+However, as explained below, it requires "perfect collision awareness," which means if unexpected or arbitrary keys are searched, lookups can give *false* results!
+This means that correct lookups are only guaranteed for keys that have been inserted previously.
+Thus it has a somewhat narrow applicability compared to conventional hashtables, but I can still think of several usecases.

+This is an absurdly simple micro-optimization with a pretty big limitation (keys being lookuped must have been previously inserted, else usage is very unsafe), yet in various JIT/VM and interpreted environments, it gives between a 5 and 30% improvement in lookup times!

 DETAILS
 -------
-The problem here is that we cannot rely on only hash comparisons in the default case.
-If we could get away with only hash comparisons, we would, but collisions are an unfortunate reality that we must deal with.
+The problem here is that we cannot rely on only hash comparisons for lookups in the default case.
+If we could get away with only hash comparisons, we would, but collisions are an unfortunate and inevitable reality that we must deal with.
 There is always a small but non-zero chance that a hash collision would occur.
 The larger the hash size and better the hash function, the smaller this chance, but never does it reach zero.

-If we ignored this chance and relied only only on hash comparisons, everything would be fast and hunky-dory… until a hash collision inevitably occurs.
+If we ignored this chance and relied only only on hash comparisons, everything would be fast and hunky-dory -- until a hash collision inevitably occurs.
 And when it does, depending on the application using it, the failure could be catastrophic.

 Hence, every lookup necessarily involves at least one key comparison (unless the corresponding bucket is empty), and may involve many more if bucket collisions have occurred (e.g. when traversing the bucket chain or linear probing.)
+This cost can add up fast if the keys are custom objects or composite objects (such as arrays, lists or other data structures) that have complicated or expensive comparison semantics.

 The (micro)optimization here is to replace the key comparison with hash value comparisons as often as possible, by: